 This Region 8 RCP fulfills the requirements of the National Oil and Hazardous Substances Pollution Contingency Plan (NCP) for both RCP and Area Contingency Plans (ACP), and includes references to relevant portions of the National Response Framework (NRF), particularly Emergency Support Function (ESF) #10 Hazardous Materials.
-The RCP implements the NCP and the ESF #10 component of the NRF at the regional level and is the chief working document of the Regional Response Team (RRT) and the Area Committee (AC).
-The RRT has been appointed by the U.S. Environmental Protection Agency (EPA) Region 8 Assistant Regional Administrator (ARA) for the Office of Ecosystems Protection and Remediation in accordance with delegation 2-91 to serve as the AC for development of the Region 8 RCP.
+The RCP implements the NCP and ESF #10 at the regional level and is the chief working document of the Regional Response Team (RRT) and the Area Committee (AC).
+The RRT has been appointed by the U.S. Environmental Protection Agency (EPA) Region 8 Division Director (DD) for the Superfund and Emergency Management Division (SEMD) in accordance with delegation 2-91 to serve as the AC for development of the Region 8 RCP.
 The RRT also functions as the AC for Region 8 and fulfills responsibilities set forth in 40 Code of Federal Regulations (CFR) 300.205(c) of the NCP.